kairos-io/kairos-docs/content/en/docs/Examples/boot_assessment_trusted_boot.md

 description: This section describe examples on how to enable Automatic Boot Assessment with Trusted Boot in your own services.
 ---

-In this tutorial, we will walk through how to configure Kairos to enable **automatic boot assessment**, where the boot loader can determine the health of a boot entry.
-Specifically, we'll configure systemd services to trigger the `boot-complete.target` to mark boot entries as *good* or *bad*.
-We'll also cover how to implement automatic reboots when a service fails, allowing retries of a boot entry until success or exhaustion of attempts.
+## Boot Assessment in Kairos: Introduction and Extensions

+Kairos provides a robust mechanism for assessing the success or failure of boot entries through integration with `systemd-boot`.
+This document is divided into two parts:

+1. **Kairos Default Boot Assessment Strategy**: Explains how boot assessment is managed in a standard Kairos installation.
+2. **Extending the Default Boot Assessment**: Shows how to customize and extend Kairos boot assessment by integrating additional systemd services and adding automatic reboot mechanisms.

 ---

+## Part 1: Kairos Default Boot Assessment Strategy

+Kairos uses `systemd-boot` to manage boot entries and determine their health based on runtime behavior.
+The current boot assessment strategy in Kairos works as follows:

+1. **Boot Entry Marking**:
+   - If the system successfully reaches `multi-user.target`, the boot entry is marked as *good*.
+   - If it does not, retries are consumed for the boot entry.

+2. **Failure Handling**:
+   - Kernel panics, `initramfs` failures, or any unexpected reboots reduce the retry count for the current boot entry.
+   - No Kairos services explicitly auto-reboot on failure.

+3. **Retry Exhaustion and Fallbacks**:
+   - Each boot entry is given a limited number of retries (3 by default).
+   - If retries are exhausted:
+      - The **passive (fallback)** entry is booted next.
+      - If the passive entry also fails, the system boots into **recovery** mode.
+      - If recovery fails, the system attempts **autorecovery**.

 {{% alert color="info" %}}
+Current boot fallback behaviour is not set in stone yet and prone to changes in the future.
+{{% /alert %}}

+This default behavior ensures resilience and an automatic progression to recovery states, but it can be further extended to incorporate custom services and automatic reboot logic.

+## Part 2: Extending the Default Boot Assessment with Your Own Services

+While the default Kairos behavior is sufficient for many use cases, you can extend the boot assessment mechanism to include custom services and additional robustness features, such as:

+- Integrating custom systemd services into the boot assessment process.
+- Adding automatic reboot behavior for services that fail.

+{{% alert color="info" %}}
 All the commands shown in this tutorial are meant to be run on a Kairos node.
 {{% /alert %}}

-## Overview of Trusted Boot Automatic Boot Assessment

-`systemd-boot` manages boot entries and provides a mechanism to automatically assess their success or failure.
-The key features are:

-1. **Boot Entry Marking**:
-    - A boot entry is marked as *good* when the `boot-complete.target` is reached during startup.
-    - If the system fails to reach `boot-complete.target`, the boot entry is marked as *bad*.

-2. **Retries**:
-    - By default, each boot entry has **3 retries**.
-A failure to reach `boot-complete.target` reduces the retry count.
-Once retries are exhausted, another boot entry is chosen if available.

-3. **Service-Level Controls**:
-    - Configure services to participate in boot entry assessment and trigger reboots on failure.

----

 ## Step 1: Configuring a Service to Trigger `boot-complete.target`